 Introduction to using digital media as a tool for creative arts.
 The exploration of the visual characteristics of electronic imagery.
 Emphasis will be on the essentials of fine art and design, as it relates to projects solved on the computer and/or other electronic equipment using art related software.
 Students pay for their own materials.
-May be taken a total of two times.
 36 hours lecture and 72 hours laboratory.
 (Letter Grade, or Pass/No Pass option.)

-ART-38 - Studio Illustration
+ART-38 - Studio Illustration CSU

 Continued illustration studio work with emphasis on individual problems for the self-motivated student.
 Specific agreement identifying intent, ideas, goals, and media, to be arranged between instructor and student.
-Subsequent enrollment will provide an opportunity for development and refinement in the art form.
 Students are expected to pay for their own materials.
-May be taken a total of four times.
 36 hours lecture and 72 hours laboratory.
 (Letter Grade, or Pass/No Pass option.)

-ART-39 - Design and Graphics
+ART-39 - Design and Graphics 3 units CSU